pkiraly/europeana-qa/README.md

 6) Run Hadoop job

-    hadoop jar target/europeana-qa-1.0-SNAPSHOT.jar com.nsdr.europeana.qa.hadoop.CompletenessCount \
+    hadoop jar target/europeana-qa-1.0-SNAPSHOT.jar \
+      com.nsdr.europeana.qa.hadoop.CompletenessCount \
       /europeana/europeana.json /europeana/output

+Where

+- haddop jar is the main Hadoop command
+- target/europeana-qa-1.0-SNAPSHOT.jar is the Java jar file
+- com.nsdr.europeana.qa.hadoop.CompletenessCount is the Java class which do the calculation
+- /europeana/europeana.json is the input source containing the JSON records
+- /europeana/output is the target directory, where the output will be landed as part-r-00000 file (that's Hadoop default)

 Note: if you run it several time, before the next run you should remove the output directory by

     hdfs dfs -rm -r -f europeana/output